JasDevelops/DojoDB/README.md

 ## Usage:
 - Navigate the movie list
 - Click on a movie to view its details
-- Use the search bar to find specific movies
+- Use the search bar to find specific movies, actors, genres, or directors
-- Sort the list by release date or rating
+- Sort the list by release year, actor, director, title or genre

 ## Setup
 *local*